 - Suitable for surface treatments

-If you require good mechanical strength parts with high integrity and a gas-tight structure, we can offer investment casting through our ELITE process at our manufacturing facility in Manchester.
-We can also offer die casting and forging from our supply partners.
+If you require good mechanical strength parts with high integrity and a gas-tight structure, we can offer our UK-based ELITE process at our manufacturing foundry in Manchester.
+This would be a more appropriate process for those looking for lower-volume, more intricate components.